 Canada’s first and only Inuk classical soloist and recording artist, Deantha Edmunds, has performed on stages across the world.
-Originally from Newfoundland and Labrador, Edmunds is a laureate of the prestigious Hnatyshyn Foundation REVEAL Indigenous Art Awards.
+A proud resident of Newfoundland and Labrador, Edmunds is a laureate of the prestigious Hnatyshyn Foundation REVEAL Indigenous Art Awards.

-In 2016 Edmunds was nominated for the ECMA Aboriginal Artist of the Year Award for her recording “Pillorikput Inuit: Inuktitut Arias for All Seasons.”
-Her recently released solo EP, “My Beautiful Home” features three beloved songs from Newfoundland and Labrador that marry her identity as an Inuk with her training and passion for classical music.
+Edmunds’ solo EP, “My Beautiful Home” is nominated for the 2020 East Coast Music Award ‘Indigenous Artist of the Year.’
+It features three beloved songs from Newfoundland and Labrador that marry her identity as an Inuk with her training and passion for classical music.

 Edmunds performed at the Inuit Circumpolar Conference in Utqiagvik, Alaska in July, 2018.
 Delegates from Canada, Alaska, Greenland and Russia gathered to share information and strengthen the bonds between all Inuit.

 On Canada Day, 2018, Edmunds’ composition, “Song of the River”, arranged for string quartet and choir, was performed by Nunatsiavut’s Inuit youth choir “Ullugiagâtsuk” in St John’s, Newfoundland.
 The national event entitled “… float…” was an immersive choral experience that was part of the Canadian Choral Conductors Association 2018 Podium Festival.